malaquiasxv/Archnon/README.md

 # <[ ArchNoN Anonimation Tool v3.2 ]> #
-[*] Bash based Anonimation tool that uses Tor's strongest privacy configuration, including a no IPv6 policy and a secure nftables firewall stack for linux distros.
+- [notice] Bash based Tool that uses Tor's strongest privacy configuration, plus no IPv6 policy and a secure nftables firewall for linux distros.

-[warn] ArchNoN is a personal project developed by 0xmalaquias@github.com, if you will use it you have to know that developer wont answer in case of any issue occurs in your machine(perhaps, issues are not common, in fact, they are incredible weird)
+- [warn] ArchNoN is a personal project developed by newmasterone27@gmail.com, if you will use it you have to know that developer wont answer in case of any issue occurs in your machine(perhaps, issues are not common, in fact, they are incredible weird).

-[*] If you'll use it on a fakeroot/chroot env like proot/nethunter, on termux, you have to know that script will block you entirelly to use curl normally, (because it wont be able to apply firewall, only if you are rooted), to resolv any link you must use tool’s "link" param, or give to curl the param: --socks5-hostname 127.0.0.1:9150.
+- [warn] If you'll use it on a fakeroot/chroot env like proot/nethunter, on termux, you have to know that script will block you entirelly to use curl normally, (because it wont be able to apply firewall, only if you are rooted), to resolv any link you must use tool’s "link" param, or give to curl the param: --socks5-hostname 127.0.0.1:9150.

 # [ Requeriments ] #
-[*] Required PKGs:
+- [warn] Required PKGs: (bash, coreutils, util-linux), all other pkgs can be managed by tool, actually.
-- openbsd-netcat curl tor coreutils util-linux bash nftables/iptables sudo(some pkg names are different, depends entirely on your distro’s pkg manager).
+- [warn] Extra: Real full root access(to apply firewall rules and curl links normally as before, i mean, without needing the flag '--socks5-hostname 127.0.0.1:9150')

 # [ Content ] #
 - archnon >> Modern version of the script, it uses the modern, clean, faster alternative to iptables: nftables.
 Sometimes is much faster than old iptables(better on all sense).

 - example_bridges.txt >> It is just a list of tor bridges, you can grab them from here: https://bridges.torproject.org/options/en, or, if you prefer .onion: kgclfuro65jjlivyzfmxiq2kyv5lickrl4qd.onion/options/en